G.I. Blues

 G.I.
 Blues is a 1960 American musical comedy film directed by Norman Taurog and starring Elvis Presley and Juliet Prowse.
 The movie – Presley's fifth, but his first after discharge from the US Army – was filmed at Paramount Pictures studio, with some pre-production scenery shot on location in West Germany while Presley was stationed there.
-The movie won a 2nd place Laurel Award in the category of Top Musical of 1960.
+The movie won a second-place Laurel Award in the category of Top Musical of 1960.

 Plot

-U.S. Army Specialist Tulsa McLean is a tank crewman with a singing career.
-Serving with the 3rd Armored Division in West Germany, McLean dreams of running his own nightclub when he leaves the army, but such dreams don't come cheap.
+U.S. Army Specialist Tulsa MacLean is a tank crewman with a singing career.
+Serving with the 3rd Armored Division in West Germany, MacLean dreams of running his own nightclub when he leaves the army, but such dreams don't come cheap.
 Tulsa and his buddies have formed a band and perform in various German "Gasthauses", night clubs, and on an Armed Forces stage.
 In one bar, he even discovers the record "Blue Suede Shoes" on a jukebox – sung by some guy named Elvis Presley.

 To raise money, Tulsa places a bet that his tank commander, Dynamite, can spend the night with a club dancer named Lili, who is rumoured to be hard to get since she turned down another soldier, Turk.
 Dynamite and Turk have vied for women before when the two were stationed in Hawaii.
 When Dynamite gets transferred to Alaska, Tulsa is brought in to take his place in the bet.
 He is not looking forward to it, but must go through with it.

 Tulsa uses his Southern charm and calls Lili "ma'am."
 She at first sees Tulsa as another Occupation Duty GI.
 Then after a day on the Rhine, Lili begins to fall for him.
 Tulsa's friend Cookie, meanwhile, falls in love with Lili's roommate, Tina from Italy.
 In the end, Rick's and Marla's baby son Tiger helps Tulsa win the bet for the outfit – and Lili's heart.